YunYunFan Garage Kit Guide

 Abi.jpg

-this one is an example of the clear skin I did with the Abigail Williams Kit, I diluted it too much and had to do 6-7 coats.
+This one is an example of the clear skin I did with the Abigail Williams Kit, I diluted it too much and had to do 6-7 coats.
 If you err on the side of diluting it too much it's ok, it's just going to take longer.
 But if the paint is too concentrated, it's no good.
 From the picture you can see that the clear skin method is clearly superior to lascivus (carlos.jpg).

 Once you're done, spray GX114, multiple coats if necessary to get it matte.